 You have 60 days to complete and submit your Express Entry profile otherwise you will have to start over.

 3. What documents do I need for my Express Entry profile?

 You will need your English or French language test results to accurately fill out details about your language proficiency.
 You will also need to know your NOC job title and code for work experience purposes.

 There is an Express Entry draw approximately every two weeks.
 Each draw has a CRS cut-off score, which represents the CRS score of the lowest-ranking candidate to receive an Invitation to Apply (ITA) for permanent residence.
 Once you receive an ITA, you’ll be given 60 days to complete and submit an official electronic Application for Permanent Residence (eAPR).

 5. What is the most ITAs ever issued in one draw?

-In a record-breaking draw on February 13, 2021, Canada invited 27,332 candidates with CRS scores as low as 75 from the Canadian Experience Class to apply for permanent residence.
+In a record-breaking Express Entry draw held on February 13, 2021, Canada invited 27,332 candidates with CRS scores as low as 75 from the Canadian Experience Class (CEC) to apply for permanent residence.